 #1 Tracking performance of campaign

-Launching an AdWords campaign without setting the tracking is like cycling in a loop without realizing that you have not covered any distance.
-Implementation of the campaign tracking is essential as it tells a AdWords expenditure has provided a return.
+Launching an Google Ads campaign without setting the tracking is like cycling in a loop without realizing that you have not covered any distance.
+Implementation of the campaign tracking is essential as it tells a Google Ads expenditure has provided a return.
 Google offers a couple of ways to track the performance of a campaign: analytics goal tracking and conversion tracking.
 While conversion tracking involves tracing return on investment (ROI), which works by quantifying the visits on the landing or conversion page when an ads is clicked, whereas analytics is more sophisticated tracking tool, which tracks a user or sale at different levels or funnels.

 For beginners, conversion tracking is recommended; however, pro campaign managers make use of analytics to further optimize an account to bring better results.